 pipes and the ecoFITTOM fittings provide the best solution to

 pressurised water conveyance.

+the conscious choice for preserving the environment.
 Since 2014, Sizabantu has supplied more than 3 800 000 m of TOM 500 PVC-O throughout Southern Africa.